 The container cut-off configuration options,

-but they still have the same semantics for the job manager process.
+have no effect anymore.
 See also how to migrate container cut-off.

 The previous options which were responsible for the total memory used by Flink are